brob/jekyll-portfolio/site-src/_posts/2019-06-10-routing-contact-form-submissions-to-different-addresses-with-netlify-zapier-and-sendgrid.md

 categories:
   - development
 baseLayout: container--right
-description: In this video series, we'll take a look at what it takes to start with a free HTML template found on Google and convert it for use with a static site generator (SSG).
-We'll be using my personal favorite SSG 11ty (EleventyJS).
+description: When your client wants dynamic form processing, and your site is "static," what are you going to do?
+In this article, we'll explore two methods to do dynamic form routing based on a user's answer to a form field.
 featuredImg: /images/netlify-form-twitter.jpg
 featuredLarge: true
 adSpace: